 Risks that are established as an issue for the Warwickshire Pension Fund are identified and evaluated via a risk evaluation model.
 The risks are prioritised with controls implemented to mitigate the risks and recorded in a risk register, which is regularly monitored.

-The risk management process starts with the objectives of the Pension Fund.
-These are set out in the Fund's business plan.
-The risks involved in achieving those objectives are identified, and quantified in terms of the likelihood of them occurring and the impact if they did occur.
+The risks involved in achieving the objectives of the fund are identified and quantified in terms of the likelihood of them occurring and the impact if they did occur.